-The Jefferson Department of Emergency Medicine is one of 18 clinical departments in the Jefferson School of Medicine.
-The medical school, one of the oldest in the nation, was founded in 1824 and is part of Thomas Jefferson University, a medical and health sciences educational institution.
+The Jefferson Department of Emergency Medicine is one of 18 clinical departments in the Jefferson College of Medicine.
+The medical College, one of the oldest in the nation, was founded in 1824 and is part of Thomas Jefferson University, a medical and health sciences educational institution.
 Today the Jefferson Department of Emergency Medicine is thriving as a highly recognized clinical and academic department in the Philadelphia area.
 The mission of the Department of Emergency Medicine is to provide quality, compassionate and expeditious care to our patients and our community.
 Our goals are achieved through shared values of integrity, respect, teamwork and communication.

 The Department is based in Thomas Jefferson University Hospital, a 717 bed tertiary and quaternary care hospital in center city Philadelphia with approximately 60,000 Emergency Department Visits per year.
 The Methodist Division of Thomas Jefferson University Hospital is a 220 bed community hospital with approximately 43,000 Emergency Department visits per year.
 In addition to Emergency Services the Department of Emergency Medicine is home to The Travel Medicine Services of Thomas Jefferson University and the Myrna Brind Center for Integrative Medicine at Thomas Jefferson University Hospital.